 10/10A: Macclesfield – Bollington

-It appears that a few folk have been coming along here looking for a link to a timetable for this regular bus service so it’s about time that I offered one so here it is.
-The frequency is half hourly during Monday to Saturday daytimes but it is never less than hourly at other times.
-Evening services have been curtailed but there are days when it starts early and finishes late too.
-Bakerbus run later services on Fridays and Saturdays while Arriva does the same on Sundays as well as operating all the other journeys.
+It appears that a few folk have been coming along here looking for a link to a timetable for this regular weekday bus service so it’s about time that I offered one so here it is.
+The frequency is half hourly during Monday to Saturday daytimes but it is never less than hourly at other times on these days.
+Recent cuts did for late evening and Sunday journeys but it remains useful nonetheless.

 11: Altrincham – Wythenshawe – Cheadle – Stockport